 Nicotinamide is usually used to treat niacin deficiency, because nicotinamide, unlike nicotinic acid (the most common form of niacin), does not cause flushing, itching, burning, or tingling sensations.
 Nicotinamide is given in doses of 250 to 500 mg orally daily.

-Niacin deficiency can cause pellagra, mainly in developing countries.
+Niacin deficiency can cause pellagra, mainly in countries with high rates of food insecurity.

 Pellagra causes a photosensitivity rash, mucositis, gastrointestinal disturbances, and neuropsychiatric dysfunction.